Loading...

 L3 Start – Uses the Layer 3 (network layer) header as the reference point.

-Offset: Define the byte offset from the anchor point where deduplication begins (14 to 128 bytes).
+Offset: Define the byte offset from the anchor point where deduplication begins till the provided bytes (14 to 128 bytes)

 Window Size: The time interval within which duplicate packets will be identified.
 Available options: 2,4,6 & 8ms.